 How is neurogenic bladder diagnosed?

-A doctor will do an exam and may order several tests of the nervous system and the bladder to diagnose neurogenic bladder: These include:
+If your healthcare provider suspects neurogenic bladder, they’ll do an exam and probably order several tests of the nervous system and the bladder.
+Tests may include:

-- Urodynamic studies: These bladder function tests measure how much urine the bladder can hold, the pressure within the bladder, how well urine flows, and how well the bladder empties when it is full.
-Special sensors may be placed on the skin near the urethra (the tube through which urine passes) or rectum to see if the muscles and nerves in those parts of the body are working properly.
+- Urodynamic studies: These bladder function tests measure how much urine your bladder can hold, the pressure within your bladder, how well urine flows, and how well your bladder empties when it is full.
+Special sensors may be placed on your skin near your urethra (the tube through which urine passes) or rectum to see if the muscles and nerves in those parts of your body are working properly.

-- Cystoscopy: The doctor may perform this procedure to examine the inside of the bladder and urethra with the use of a small telescope (cystoscope).
+- Cystoscopy: Your provider may perform this procedure to examine the inside of your bladder and urethra with the use of a small telescope (cystoscope).